 The debt us un-payable!
 A talent was a weight of measure used to determine an amount of money.
-By one determination the Roman - Attic talent was comprised of 6000 denarii - a denarii was about a day's wages (Matthew 20:2).
+By one determination the Roman-Attic talent was comprised of 6000 denarii-a denarii was about a day's wages (Matthew 20:2).
 Ten thousand talents would be 60 million days wages or about 164 thousand years of debt.
 You get the point.
+And there is no bankruptcy!

-And there is no bankruptcy or white-collar club-fed prison here.
-The man will pay forever-if one considers interest his debt increases at a higher level than his payments-to follow the parable this man would owe more every day.
+The man will pay (for his sins) forever-if one considers interest, his debt increases at a higher level higher than his payments-to follow the parable this man would owe more every day.
 Jesus adds to the intimacy of this with a reference to his wife and children-something that during the Roman Empire, when this was written, many of His listeners would have some level of experience.
 Owing this kind of debt would cost you everything.
+The Bible talks about our sins this way: